 June — Last Chance Sowings

 June isn't too late for plenty of crops.
-In fact, some do better with a later sowing.
+In fact, some do better with a later sowing when the soil is warm and days are long.
+Don't fall into the trap of thinking the sowing season is over.

 Remembering all these dates — and adjusting them for your location — is exactly the kind of thing an app does better than a human brain.